Today’s Post by Joe Farace

-By the late 1960s, Porsche was looking for a replacement for their entry-level 912,and Volkswagen wanted a new sports coupe to replace the Karmann Ghia.
+By the late 1960s, Porsche was looking for a replacement for their entry-level 912 and at the same time Volkswagen wanted a new sports coupe to replace its Karmann Ghia.
 Ferdinand Piëch, who was in charge of research and development at Porsche, was put in charge of the 914 project.

-Originally intending to sell the vehicle with a flat four-cylinder engine as a Volkswagen and with a flat six-cylinder engine as a Porsche, Porsche decided during development that having Volkswagen and Porsche models sharing the same body would be risky for business in America and convinced Volkswagen to allow them to sell both versions as Porsches in North America.
-That’s why European models in addition to having a two color (white-yellow) light on the front fender also had both Porsche and VW logos on the back of the car.
+Originally intending to sell the vehicle with a flat six-cylinder engine as a Porsche and with a flat four-cylinder engine as a Volkswagen, Porsche decided during development that having Volkswagen and Porsche models sharing the same body would be risky for business in America and convinced Volkswagen to allow them to sell both versions as Porsches in North America.
+That’s why European models in addition to having a two color (white-yellow) turn signal light on the front fender also had both Porsche and VW logos on the back of the car.

-My brand new 1971 Porsche 1.7 liter four-cylinder model (shown above) in a contemporary photograph, cost me $3700. by contrast, the six cylinder 914/6 cost only a bit less than the 911T, which at the time was Porsche’s next lowest price car.
+My brand new 1971 Porsche 1.7 liter four-cylinder model (shown above with a much younger me) in a contemporary photograph, cost me $3700.
+By contrast, the six cylinder 914/6 cost only a bit less than the 911T, which at the time was Porsche’s next lowest price car.
 The 914/6 sold quite poorly while the much less expensive 914/4 became Porsche’s top seller during its run, outselling the 911 by a wide margin with over 118,000 units sold worldwide.

-After 55 days in the car hospital my 914 came back but she was never quick the same Irish Green beauty as it was before the crash.
-I ultimately sold it and purchased a blue 1968 Porsche 912 that turned out to be the car that has meant more to me than any other.
-You can ready all about it here.
+After 55 days in the car hospital my Porsche 914 came back but she was never quite the same Irish Green beauty as it was before the crash.
+I ultimately sold it and purchased a blue 1968 Porsche 912 that turned out to be the car that has meant more to me than (almost) any other.
+You can read about that experience here.